Avaiga/taipy-studio-config/README.md

 - If you select a Data Node, its details appear in the Details view, at the bottom of the pane.
 - If you right-click a Data Node, you can select the 'Add/Show node'
   option:
-  - If the Data Node is already present in the Pipeline or Scenario diagram view that is opened, the view will be panned so that this Data Node is displayed in its center.
+  - If the Data Node is already present in the Sequence or Scenario diagram view that is opened, the view will be panned so that this Data Node is displayed in its center.
-  - If the Data Node is not present in the Pipeline or Scenario diagram view that is opened, it is added to it, so you can connect it.
+  - If the Data Node is not present in the Sequence or Scenario diagram view that is opened, it is added to it, so you can connect it.